jdbernard/nim-namespaced-logging/README.md

 `namespaced_logging` does not currently have built-in logic for file rotation, but it does play nice with external file rotation strategies.
 We do not hold open file handles.
-The *FileLogAppender* attempts to batch messages by destination file, opens the file with fmAppend, writes the current batch of log messages, and then closes the file handle.
+The *FileLogAppender* attempts to batch messages by destination file, opens the file with mode `fmAppend`, writes the current batch of log messages, and then closes the file handle.
 Because of this, it has no problem if another process moves or truncates any of the target log files.

 ### CustomLogAppender